msinvent/NeuralNetworkClass/README.md

 };

-The input and Outout vector matrix are to be fed column wise.
+The input and Output vector matrix are to be fed column wise.

 Example suppose you have to train for XOR then